 General Education Requirements:

-Students entering college first time, Fall 2002 should refer to the Introductory section of this Bulletin for their General Education Requirements.
+Students who enter college for the first time in Fall 2002 or later should refer to the Introductory section of this Bulletin for their General Education Requirements.

 English and Communication (9 hours)